What is Cub Scouts?

 - Provide help and support for the den and pack.

-- Work with your son on advancement projects and activities.
+- Work with your child on advancement projects and activities.